JuanBorracho/numiko-challenge/README.md

 ## JavaScript

 - [x] create a js file, link it in the script tag, console.log('it works) to check
-- [] Write some javascript to animate the numbers so they count up
+- [x] Write some javascript to animate the numbers so they count up (see notes)
 - [] Install GSAP
 - [] Refactor code using GSAP